Skip to main content

 Bandages, if used, can usually be removed a day after surgery, and you may be able to gently wash your hair two days after your hair transplant.
 Stitches are typically removed after 10 days.12

 Don’t be alarmed if you notice some of your new hair falling out.
 This is normal and usually temporary and typically happens within six weeks after a hair transplant.
-New hair should begin to grow back approximately five or six weeks after falling out, at a rate of around a half-inch per month.12
+New hair usually begins to grow back approximately five or six weeks after falling out, at a rate of around a half-inch per month.12

-You should see the full results of your hair transplant six to 12 months after surgery.8
+You will typically see the full results of your hair transplant six to 12 months after surgery.4

 Healing smoothly from a hair transplant requires some special care and attention to detail.
-Here are some tips:13
+Here are some tips your surgeon may recommend:13

 • Avoid scratching your scalp and apply a bit of conditioner if the skin around the grafts is feeling tight or dry.